njordhov/docker-shadow-cljs/README.md

 ## Using Docker Compose

 Docker Compose runs containers defined in a configuration file.
 The `docker-compose.yml` file in this repository defines services for running shadow-cljs, and also encapsulates cache directories within the container to help keep the host filesystem clean and uncluttered.

-The goal is that you can drop this configuration file by itself in a clojurescript project.
-This lowers the barrier for participation and allows anyone to easily join the development process.

 ### Starting a Watcher